mattmuroya/mattmuroya.com/README.md

 // ...

 export const getStaticProps: GetStaticProps = async () => {
-  // returns an array of file names. const fileNames = getFileNames();
+  // fetches an array of file names from the file system const fileNames = getFileNames();
-  // transforms the array of filenames to an array of post data.
+  // converts the array of file names to an array of post data
   // [
   //   {
   //     slug: string,
   //     frontmatter: {title: string, date: string},
   //   };
   // ]
-  const postData = getPostsData(fileNames);
+  const postData = getPostData(fileNames);
-  // the array of post data is returned to the index page as props. return {
+  // returns the array of post data as props return {
     props: {
       postData,